cheatcode/nextjs-boilerplate/README.md

 - `messages` - Set to an object cotaning properties which descibre the validation rules for the form.
 Each property represents a single field by its `name` attribute.
 Each property is assigned to an object containing the validation rules for the field with its values set to error strings that should be displayed when a rule fails validation.
 - `onSubmit` - Once validation is passed, the function to be called.
 This replaces the `onSubmit` attribute for the `<form></form>` tag.

-As a user interacts with the form, the validation is run, displaying any errors beneath the input and highlighting the input with an `error` class (this is given a red border as part of the CSS framework built in to the boilerplate).
+As a user interacts with the form, the validation is run, displaying any errors beneath the input and highlighting the input with an `error` class.

 ### Styles